 The Great Wall of China is vast and you may have your doubts about which is the best section to visit.
 It all depends on your energy, time and interests – nobody likes to visit places that are packed with tourists or going up and down steep steps.
 I suggest you read some information about each section and it’ll be easier to decide!
 However, you can also check all the tours available:

 Here’s a list below of the nine best-recommended sections:

 1. Mutianyu – one of the most popular & kids friendly

 Mutianyu is considered the greatest fully restored Great Wall section and the most child-friendly.
 This section of wall connects the Jiankou Great Wall section in the east and the Baima Pass section in the west.
 Mutianyu Great Wall section is 73 km north of central Beijing, about one and a half hours’ drive.
 Forget about public transportation from Beijing to this section of the Great Wall, there’s a lot of hassle and there’s always that language barrier that may confuse.
-It’s recommended that going on your own is the best option or else be daring enough to use public transport.
+But there are private bus companies operating the transport between Beijing and Mutianyu section.
+You can find several deals (starting from 13$) on TourScanner.

-To get there, you can catch the 916 bus from Dongzhimen bus station until the final stop and either hire a minivan or catch a taxi from there.
-Be careful with scammers who dress up as they work for the bus, ignore them and buy the bus ticket inside the bus.
+If you prefer trying with public transportation, you can catch the 916 bus from Dongzhimen bus station until the final stop and either rent a minivan or catch a taxi from there.

 2. Jinshanling – half restored, half wild

-Renowned for being the most popular hiking route from Jinshanling to Simatai.
-Recognized for being half restored and half wild – also the most beautiful section of the Great Wall with mesmerizing views of the wall roller coasting up and down.
+Renowned for being the most popular hiking route to Simatai, Jinshanling is recognized for being half restored and half wild.
+Jinshanling is also the most beautiful section of the Great Wall with mesmerizing views of the wall roller coasting up and down.

 3. Jiankou – totally wild, the most challenging steep section